martinlindhe/core3/SETUP.md

 Licence: GPL
 Source: http://sourceforge.net/projects/tcpdf/files/

+RATIONALE FOR TCPDF: tcpdf supports HTML to PDF, which is required; haru does not

 OPEN PATCH: https://sourceforge.net/p/tcpdf/patches/70/
 	TODO when patch is accepted, drop my lib/tcpdf and use composer to fetch tcpdf instead